Alkylresorcinol

 Alkylresorcinols (ARs), also known as resorcinolic lipids, are amphiphilic phenolic lipids characterised by a non-polar odd-numbered alkyl side chain with up to 27 carbon atoms attached to a polar resorcinol (1,3-dihydroxybenzene) ring.

 Natural sources of alkylresorcinols

 Alkylresorcinols are relatively rare in nature and are reported to be found in fungi, bacteria, and some lower and higher plants.
 DB-2073 is an antibiotic isolated from the broth culture of Pseudomonas sp.
 They are also the main constituents of the outer shell of the cyst of Azotobacter.

-Among the plant sources, the shell oil of cashew nut (Anacardium occidentale L.) has the highest amount of ARs, which is consist of 20% phenolic lipids.
+Among the plant sources, the shell oil of cashew nut (Anacardium occidentale L.) has the highest amount of ARs, which consists of 20% phenolic lipids.
 Moreover, ARs were found in the peels and pulp of peas (Pisum sativum L.), pulp and leaves of ginkgo (Ginkgo biloba L.), pulp and peels of mango (Mangifera indica L.), and in some cereals.
 In the case of cereals, the hyaline layer, inner pericarp, and testa showed the highest amounts of AR.